QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 ## Preparation

-The preparation stage is about establishing an incident handling capability by implementing the appropriate protective measures.
+The preparation stage is about establishing an incident handling capability by creating processes and procedures.

 Protective measures may include: